Site

 My friend’s response, I thought, raised a number of important issues and questions – both explicitly and implicitly.
 I have wondered if John is implicitly asking something, when he observes that New Age spirituality and a “rigorous” Catholicism are not “commensurate”.
 Like the proverbial apples and oranges – is there any point to comparing them or critiquing the one from the standpoint of the other?

 Now for the traditional Catholic believer, the answer is likely to be clear.
-Certainly my own answer as a traditional Catholic – who in his past has drunk all too deeply from the New Age spring – is clear.
+Certainly my own answer as a Catholic in love with the tradition – and who in his past has drunk all too deeply from the New Age spring – is clear.
 The answer is that there is a point indeed.

 And that point has to do with the loss of the Christian Mystery in the Western World – and its falsification and burial by New Age teaching.
 Although this interment is often unconscious, even benevolent in intention.